A synthetic approach to detecting $v_1$-periodic families: Introduction

 \subsection{Outline}

-This article is divided into three main sections: in \Cref{taugabsssection,tstructuresection}, we provide some clarifications and refinements to concepts concerning the $\infty$-category $\Syn$, then in \Cref{ktheoryconstructionsection,imageofjconstructionsection}, we construct various lifts of topological $K$-theories and image-of-$J$-spectra in $\Syn$, and finally in \Cref{detectionresultsforj,detectionresultsforj}, we prove detection results using these synthetic constructions.
+This article is divided into three main sections: in \Cref{taugabsssection,tstructuresection}, we discuss the $\infty$-category $\Syn$ and provide various new $t$-structures, then in \Cref{ktheoryconstructionsection,imageofjconstructionsection}, we explore synthetic lifts of topological $K$-theory and image-of-$J$ spectra providing us with the needed modified $E$-ASSs, and finally in \Cref{selfmapssection,detectionresultsforj}, we prove the desired detection results using these synthetic constructions.
 Experts on synthetic spectra may comfortably skip \Cref{taugabsssection}, and experts on topological $K$-theory and the Hurwicz image of $\ko$ may skip \Cref{ktheoryconstructionsection,selfmapssection}---these latter two sections serve to provide motivation and notation for our study of $\j$.
+The reader who wants a simple proof of \Cref{maintheorem} can focus on sections \Cref{imageofjconstructionsection,selfmapssection,detectionresultsforj}.
 In some more detail: